-- Participate in an intake interview with an LDS team member to assess scheduling, funding and other needs.
+- Participate in an intake interview with an LDS team member to assess student learning needs, program fit, scheduling, and funding.

 - Share relevant educational documents (IEP, PsychEd, report cards) with LDS to review and determine learning needs and priorities.

-- Students receive one-to-one instruction, tutoring, homework support, and explicit instruction in foundational skills such as phonics, reading comprehension, written output, and math foundations (as determined by need) by experienced, specially trained instructors.
+- Depending on program fit, your child will receive one-to-one explicit instruction in foundational skills such as phonics, reading comprehension, written output, and/or math, or homework support taught by experienced, specially trained instructors.